-The landfill site inspection was initially performed on November 16, 2017, however due to significant snow cover that obscured the Cell 1 final cover, a follow up inspection was performed on December 1, 2017 after the snow cover melted.
+The landfill site inspection was performed on November 27, 2018.
 The inspection included a meeting with landfill operation personnel to discuss the daily operation of the facility including ash placement, fugitive dust control, storm water/contact water management, leachate hauling, and operation of the leachate collection and removal system; review of the leachate hauling and landfill operating records; observation of the existing site conditions including the access road and cell entrance; the Cell 1 final cover slopes, the intermediate waste slopes in Cells 1 and 2; and the storm and contact water control measures.
-We Energies completed a topographic survey and airspace analysis for the landfill on November 7, 2017, so at the time of the landfill inspection Landfill No. 3 contains approximately 609,600 cubic yards of CCR.
+We Energies completed a topographic survey and airspace analysis for the landfill on September 13, 2018, so at the time of the landfill inspection Landfill No. 3 contains approximately 624,150 cubic yards of CCR.

 Based on review of the site and discussions with the landfill operation personnel the landfill operations are running smoothly and consistently.
-Ash placement in the landfill has been limited due to limited operations, beneficial use efforts for the ash that is generated, and the elimination of ash from the Marquette Board of Light and Power Shiras Steam Generating Station.
+Ash placement in the landfill has been limited due to reduced operations, beneficial use efforts for the ash that is generated, and the elimination of ash from the Marquette Board of Light and Power Shiras Steam Generating Station.
+Approximately 14,550 cubic yards of CCR have been disposed in the landfill in 2018.
 Leachate hauling has been consistent with one to five truckloads per day being transported from the landfill to the power plant for treatment and disposal.
-The fugitive dust control measures are working well and at the time of the inspection there have been no citizen complaints received or logged for fugitive dust during 2017.
+The fugitive dust control measures are working well and at the time of the inspection there have been no citizen complaints received or logged for fugitive dust during 2018.